ericbutler555/eb-grid/README.md

 ### Alignment

-You can set the alignment of text and images, or even block elements like `.col`s, with the following classes:
+You can set an element's alignment and float with the following classes:

 <table width="100%">
   <thead>